 As the biceps begin to fatigue reach down with your left hand and grab the end of strap tongue, like you would a hammer, on the curling arm and self-assist.

 (Judiciously pull the strap toward you) through the sticking point only, grinding out 2-3 more reps.

 Now roll or shift backward on the Swiss ball so that your right upper arm is almost parallel to the floor.
 The tension or loading parameters on the biceps change favorable, due to the new angle of arm orientation and you should be able to do a few more reps on your own or self assist again with the lifting strap.
 Do 3-5 sets resting 60-90 seconds between each.

 The “spotter strap” isn’t just limited to its use in the above exercise.
 Two of them can be used when doing Incline or Flat Dumbbell Presses.

-The trainee should have the straps around his wrists with the tale ends of the straps facing the inside of the forearms
+The trainee should have the straps around his wrists with the tail ends of the straps facing the inside of the forearms

-Initially the spotter holds the ends of the straps, lightly, between the index fingers and thumbs.
-When the trainee reaches positive (concentric) failure, the spotter should then grip the tale ends of the straps as tightly as possible and very judiciously pull upwards helping the trainee complete the rep(s).
+Initially, the spotter holds the ends of the straps, lightly, between the index fingers and thumbs.
+When the trainee reaches positive (concentric) failure, the spotter should then grip the tail ends of the straps as tightly as possible and very judiciously pull upwards helping the trainee complete the rep(s).